pzivich/Delicatessen/docs/Examples.rst

 functions for derivatives.
 However, that is not the case for quantile estimation.
 So, we need to use some 'tricks' to help the procedure along.

-First, we are going to use the ``'hybr'`` method.
-I have found this method to be more reliable when attempting to find the roots.
-Often the ``'lm'`` and ``'newton'`` methods are particularly bad at exploring the space.
+First, we are going to use the ``'hybr'`` method. we have found this method to be more reliable when attempting to find the roots.
+Often the ``'lm'`` and ``'newton'`` methods appear worse at exploring the space.
 Next, our estimating equations 'jump' in terms of their returned value (i.e., they are not smooth).
 This comes in to the ``tolerance`` parameter.
 The tolerance determines whether the root-finding has converged.
 For many quantiles were aren't going to reach the strict tolerance values.
 So, we are going to weaken them (the algorithm will be considered as converged under